-As illustrated in Figure 1, a workplan that was derived in [DoW] provides an overview of the project planning.
-WP1 conducts management (both external and internal) throughout project.
-WP2 designs end-user services that provide requirements on the platform based on end-user requirements that we will elicit in a multinational survey among elderly, disabled individuals and caregivers.
+A workplan that was derived in [DoW] provides an overview of the project planning.
+WP1 designs end-user services that provide requirements on the platform based on end-user requirements that we will elicit in a multinational survey among elderly, disabled individuals and caregivers.
 WP3 will develop the platform that provides the movement metrics that these service scenarios need.
-Platform as well as service scenarios will be tested in the field in WP4.
-WP5 will focus on the development of algorithms that the platform from WP3 utilizes.
-WP6 will include stakeholder management and business model development, from the very start of the project until its end.
-After WP4 ends, we will use the results as input for WP3 platform improvement.
+Platform as well as service scenarios will be tested in the field in WP3 with pilot.
+WP4 will include dissemination activities and stakeholder management and business model development, from the very start of the project until its end.
+Finally, WP5 conducts management (both external and internal) throughout project